LenderPanel.com

 Investec

-Questions that your conveyancing solicitor is likely to ask in relation to your Investec Transfer of Equity
+Questions that your conveyancer could ask regarding your Investec Transfer of Equity

 If you are adding a person on to the title deeds how do you wish to hold the property?
 Please provide your instructions by completing and returning a“Joint Ownership Declaration” Questionnaire.